-Throughout the course, students will discuss experiments that define the field and examine the experimental design, the results, and the interpretations of the results.
-Current topics will be based on the literature of recent advancements in the field and will also highlight experiments.
-Topics include: transcription in eukaryotes, RNA processing, translation, and "omics".
-The teaching strategy used is lectures.
-Student performance will be assessed through exams and written report.
+Molecular biology is a course that is designed to present and discuss the applications of molecular biology techniques.
+Throughout the course, the students will discuss experiments that define this field and examine the experimental designs used to prove the discoveries discussed, interpret the results and draw conclusions.
+Current topics will be based on the literature of recent advancements in the field and will also highlight experiments used.
+The teaching strategies used include lectures and small group discussions.
+Student performance will be assessed through examinations, participation in class discussions and preparation of a specific aims page.#